yjg30737/pyqt-frameless-window/README.md

 If you don't need any title bar or min/max/close buttons or something like that, just use this as a parent class of your widget.

-It can expand vertically when double-clicking the top or bottom edge of the window.
+It can expand vertically when double-clicking the top or bottom edges of the window.
 Minor bug still remains, but it is not fatal at all.

 ## Method Overview
 * `setResizable(f: bool)` - Set resizable/none-resizable